 Investing in Wyre

-Wyre is extremely successful in securing funding from external sources such as the Environment Agency and Heritage Lottery which allows us to keep investing in the borough.
+Wyre is extremely successful in securing funding from external sources such as the Environment Agency, Coastal Communities and Heritage Lottery which allows us to keep investing in the borough.

 £1.8m to deliver Disabled Facilities Grants providing adaptations to enable people with disabilities to live at home more independently,

-£1.1m for the restoration of the Mount, Fleetwood
+£0.8m for the restoration of the Mount, Fleetwood and;

 We’re operating our venues in a more business oriented way, maximising opportunities to generate revenue and constantly looking for new ways to earn income.
-We are utilising our venues for weddings and hosted our first ever wedding open day on 17 February to launch our new wedding events packages.
+We are utilising our venues for weddings including the Mount Pavilion which is proving to be a popular addition to the Marine Hall, Civic Centre and Thornton Little Theatre venues.
 At the same time, we’ve ensured that all our fees and charges remain low for community use.